The 7th International Photography Annual

 How many works can or should I submit?

-The average number of works submitted to typical Manifest calls is 3.
+The average number of works submitted to typical Manifest calls per entrant is three.
 Some artists like to submit several more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a suite of works that are interrelated.
 While we have absolutely no minimum number required (other than one), nor do we give an advantage to those who submit more, it is helpful to have a number of options to select from.
 Our jury often gains insight into one work by seeing it in context with others by the same artist.
-And we do routinely accept pairs or sets of work by artists once they are determined to be a finalist.
-It is also worth noting that our book projects like the INDA and INPA are not limited by size of work nor gallery space, so we are able to more easily include, on average, more works by each artist if justified by our jury scores.
+We do routinely accept pairs or sets of work by artists once they are determined to be a finalist.
+It is also worth noting that our book projects like the INPHA, INDA, and INPA are not limited by size of work nor gallery space, so we are able to more easily include, on average, more works by each artist if justified by our jury scores.

 Awards and CASH PRIZES